M&A pipeline management: Stages, metrics, best practices

 In 2022, nearly 50,000 merger and acquisition deals were completed globally, demonstrating the ongoing popularity of M&A transactions despite the yearly fluctuations.
 However, to navigate these deals efficiently, a range of well-established strategies and processes are required, among which is M&A pipeline management.

-In this article, we explore how to build and effectively manage an M&A pipeline.
-We also suggest tools and solutions for simplifying and streamlining M&A pipeline management.
+In this article, we’ll explore how to build and effectively manage an M&A pipeline.
+We’ll also recommend tools and solutions for simplifying and streamlining M&A pipeline management.

 M&A pipeline: Definition and main stages